Two men in Gaza Strip pose with a peace sign supporting the Gaza Ceasefire

 Although promising to bring peace to the region, President Trump has also revoked National Security Memorandum-20, signed by the former President Joe Biden.
 The Memorandum required the US government to report potential violations of international law, involving U.S.-supplied weapons by allies including Israel.
 It was signed in February 2024 after criticism of Israel’s use of American bombs in Gaza.

-Meanwhile the US State Department told Congress on 28 February that it plans to sell nearly $3 billion in weapons to Israel, including thousands of bombs and $295 million worth of armored bulldozers that had been held up by the previous administration over human rights concerns.
+The US State Department also told Congress on 28 February that it plans to sell nearly $3 billion in weapons to Israel, including thousands of bombs and $295 million worth of armored bulldozers that had been held up by the previous administration over human rights concerns.

 The Humanitarian Aspect